A Noble Venture

 The past 25 years have been an interesting ride.
 Many new life insurance products have come to market including a permanent type of insurance known as guaranteed universal life that functions as term insurance that can last up to age 120.
 Most of us can rest assured that we will not live to see that advanced age unless there are miraculous advances in longevity and medicine.

 The future of life insurance is certain, but how it will be distributed is not.
-There are many ideas being implemented including online virtual agencies, kiosks, packages at big box retailers, bank mailings and emails, plus many more.
-The industry is evolving and the future looks bright.
-There will always be a need for the life insurance professional, but how you will find and work with that professional will be different tomorrow than it was for our grandparents in the past.
+There are many ideas being implemented including digital life insurance agencies, kiosks, packages at big box retailers, bank mailings and emails, plus many more.
+The insurance industry is evolving and the future looks bright.
+There will always be a need for the life insurance professional, but how you will find and work with that professional is rapidly evolving in today’s insurtech world.